This is the BEST Gluten-Free Pecan Pie recipe ever! Flaky buttery crust with a rich brown butter, honey maple filling, and no corn syrup!

 - Pecans: I use a combination of toasted chopped pecans and halved pecans for texture.

-- Butter: Browning the melted butter compliments the pecans and gives this pie a rich caramel-like flavor.
-For a dairy-free option, you can use melted dairy-free butter but do not brown.
+- Butter: Browning the melted butter complements the pecans and gives this pie a rich caramel-like flavor.
+For a dairy-free option, you can use melted dairy-free butter, but do not brown it.
 The flavor is not the same as regular butter.

-- Honey & Maple Syrup: The honey and pure maple syrup combination replace traditional corn syrup and give this pie a delicious
+- Honey & Maple Syrup: The honey and pure maple syrup combination replaces traditional corn syrup and gives this pie a delicious

 - Coconut Sugar: Keeping this recipe refined and sugar-free, we use coconut sugar.
 If you are not concerned about the pie being refined sugar-free, dark brown sugar is also a great option.